shap/shap/README.md

   <img width="483" src="https://raw.githubusercontent.com/slundberg/shap/master/docs/artwork/boston_overview.png" />
 </p>

 *Interaction plots* are an extention of SHAP plots where each sample is colored by another interacting feature.
 As an example of a model trained on a more complex dataset, we explain the effect of total cholesterol on a XGBoost Cox proportional hazards model trained on NHANES I survival data.
-The y-axis is a log odds ratio, where higher values represent a higher risk of death.
+The y-axis is the estimated effect of the cholosterol feature on the model's output as a log odds ratio, where higher values represent a higher risk of death.
 The vertical spread means having high cholesterol raises the predicted risk of death for some people more than others.
-Specifically, having high cholesterol when you are young is concerning to the model.
+Specifically, having high total cholesterol when you are young is concerning to the model.

 ```python
 # each dot in this plot is a person